-T R 12:45-2:15.
+T R 12:20-1:40.
 J. Haugaard.
 This course will explore several problematic behaviors of adolescence, including depression, drug abuse, eating disorders, and delinquency.
 Various psychological, sociological, and biological explanations for the behaviors will be presented.
 Appropriate research will be reviewed; treatment and prevention strategies will be explored.

-[HDFS 331 Learning in Children
+HDFS 331 Learning in Children

 Fall.
 3 credits.
 Prerequisite: HDFS 115 or equivalent.
 Limited to 20 students.
-Not offered

-T 10:10-12:05.
+W 10:10-12:05.
 Field experience to be individually arranged.
 M. Potts.
 Examines diverse theories and models of learning and their differing implications for real-world situations that require learning or relearning.
 Considers the interrelations of learning and development and of learning and intelligence.
-Through fieldwork, application is made to the assessment of learning processes in the cognitive domain and to implementation of the variables which affect learning.]
+Through fieldwork, application is made to the assessment of learning processes in the cognitive domain and to implementation of the variables which affect learning.

-(HDFS 333 Cognitive Processes in Development
+HDFS 333 Cognitive Processes in Development

-Fall.
+Spring.
 3 credits.
 Prerequisite: HDFS 115 or equivalent.
-Not offered 1991-92.